ifp/schemas/systems/loader.md

         - minimal advert **available** directly by URL

     - advert.status:deleted
+        - advert has been deleted by the advertiser
         - advert is deleted from the Search Engine Database
         - advert is retained in the Backing Database